SamuelRose/Lenserdoctest/docs/index.md

 [lenser_aim](#lenser_aim)

 ### lenser_galaxy
 lenser_galaxy consists of a Galaxy class, an Image class, and a Lens class.
-Using this class you can preform many manipulations on a "postage stamp" of a galaxy including subtracting background radiation, estimating noise, and masking tangential radiation to only show relevant data.
+Using these classes you can preform many manipulations on a "postage stamp" of a galaxy including subtracting background radiation, estimating noise, and masking tangential radiation to only show relevant data.
 These three functions prepare the data to be inputted into [lenser_aim](#lenser_aim)
 1. [Using the Galaxy class](#Galaxy)
     - [setName()](#setName())
     - [setPar()](#setPar())